kywen1119/DSRAN/README.md

 ```
 We refer to the path of extracted files for `data.tar` as `$DATA_PATH` while only raw images are used which are `coco` and `f30k`.

 For pre-computed image features, they can be obtained from [VLP](https://github.com/LuoweiZhou/VLP).
+These zip files should be extracted into the fold `data/joint-pretrain`.

 Pre-trained ResNet152 model can be downloaded from [torchvision](https://download.pytorch.org/models/resnet152-b121ed2d.pth) and put in the root directory.